akavi1/Quick_Tagging/README.markdown

 It adds shortcut key to reviewer.

 ## Todo
-Allow to bury note (this is not do because scheduler only allow easily the three other actions)
+Allow to bury note (this is not done because scheduler only allows easily the three other actions)

 Key         |Value
 ------------|-------------------------------------------------------------------